milvus-io/milvus-docs/site/en/quick_start/get_started/connect_milvus_python.md

 id: connect_milvus_python.md
 ---

-# Connect to A Server
+# Connect to the Server

 This article decribes how to connect to a Milvus server from a Python client.